 We are a growing multi-state company, with the goal of growing operations in our current communities, as well as the greater Mid-Atlantic and Southeastern United States.
 RHA provides a broad range of person-centered, integrated, and high-quality supports.

-RHA is the longest-standing agency with The Council on Quality and Leadership (CQL) accreditation in the United States, and is also accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) International.
+RHA has been accredited by The Council on Quality and Leadership (CQL) since 2001, and is also accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) International.

 RHA Health Services has an organizational commitment to the dignity, independence, and equitable treatment of people, as well as their full inclusion into the communities around them.
 We provide a holistic, person-centered approach to care guided by a system of values that puts the needs of the people we support at the center of every decision.

 Founded in 1989, RHA began as a small collection of group homes in North Carolina developed to offer support to people with intellectual and developmental disabilities.
 Over the years, RHA has expanded to include supported living, vocational and day programs, periodic respite, personal care services, targeted case management, residential ICF/IDD for infants and children up to age 15 who have acute or chronic health challenges requiring 24/7 therapeutic intervention and skilled nursing care, and much more.

 In 2006, RHA began offering behavioral health services and is now the leading provider of high-quality supports and services for people with all kinds of mental health and substance use needs.
 By meeting the behavioral health needs of our consumers and communities, we can greatly reduce or eliminate the fragmentation of services that leaves some individuals without total, holistic, and truly person-centered care.